LoayHalawani/Fuelogic/README.md

 # Description

-A Database Management System (DBMS) for a fuel distribution company.
+A database management system (DBMS) for a fuel distribution company.

 # Technologies